yasirbhutta/yasirbhutta.github.io/capcut/index.md

 * **Not perfect isolation:**  Background noise or instruments with similar frequencies to vocals might be partially removed alongside the vocals.
 * **Limited adjustments:**  CapCut's "Isolate Voice" is a one-click function and doesn't offer advanced controls to fine-tune the separation process.

-**Creating Karaoke Tracks: **This involves taking an existing song and producing a version specifically for karaoke use.
+**Creating Karaoke Tracks:** This involves taking an existing song and producing a version specifically for karaoke use (Karaoke is a form of interactive entertainment where people sing along to pre-recorded instrumental accompaniments of popular songs, using a microphone).
 This means removing the lead vocals while keeping the instrumental backing track.
 This can be done through various methods, like live instrument recording or using MIDI instruments.

-### 5. Enhance voice
+### 4. Enhance voice

 - In CapCut, "Enhance Voice" is a feature designed to improve the audio quality of your video's voice track.
 It utilizes artificial intelligence (AI) to automatically refine and potentially enhance the voice clarity in your video.